faetschi/XpenseTracker/deployment/RASPBERRY-PI.md

     ```

 5.  **Initial Build & Push:**

+    - Adjust your ghcr.io Username/Imagename in `deploy.bat`
-    Run the deployment script to build the ARM64 image and push it to GitHub Packages for the first time:
+    - Run the deployment script to build the ARM64 image & push it to GitHub Packages:
         ```cmd
         .\deployment\deploy.bat
         ```
         *This ensures the image exists on GitHub before you try to pull it on the Pi.*

 ## Step 2: Configure the Pi (Receiver)